-One question that we run into quite a lot here at Leesville Animal Hospital is – “why is my dog scooting their butt on the carpet?”
-Well, today we are going to take a look at the most common answer to this question – anal gland trouble.
+One question that north Raleigh veterinarian clinics hear often pertains to dogs scooting.
+Today we’re going to take a look at the most common answer to this question – anal gland trouble.

-Dogs can scoot their hind ends on your carpet for a number of reasons, but one of the biggest reasons is a result of anal gland discomfort.
+Dogs can scoot their hind ends on your carpet for a number of reasons, but one of the biggest reasons north Raleigh veterinarian clinics see is anal gland discomfort.

 When your dog begins to scoot their bottom on your carpet, most commonly the anal glands are full and your dog is not expressing them naturally.
 Full anal glands can be very uncomfortable for your dog and cause them to scoot their hind end on your carpet in an effort to relieve that discomfort.

 North Raleigh Veterinarian Answers: What Are the Anal Glands?